 Edcamp is all about sharing our strengths as educators!
 There's no need to try to organize an event all by yourself; reach out to your community and build it with a team.
-It is really helpful to have people on your team who come from a variety of schools and districts.
+It is strongly encouraged to have people on your team who come from a variety of schools and districts.
 This makes it easy to invite a larger community.
-It's not required, but strongly encouraged!

 When putting together your team, remember that a good attitude is essential in all organizers.
 Edcamp thrives on cheerful good will, mutual respect, and shared enthusiasm for education.
-You will want to be sure that everyone on your team can support an open, passionate and collaborative conversation among educators from all walks of life.
-You also want people who can get a job done and done on time.
+You will want to be sure that everyone on your team can support an open, passionate, and collaborative conversation among educators from all walks of life.
+You also want people who can get a job done on time.

 Be intentional about diversity!
 Recruit co-organizers who have different identities, experiences, and skills than yours.
-Having organizers with diverse perspectives will strengthen your planning, and help make your Edcamp inclusive and welcoming.
+Having organizers with diverse perspectives will strengthen your planning and help to make your Edcamp welcoming and rewarding for all participants.

 Jump right in and you can find all kinds of people willing to help put together your Edcamp.
-Your team doesn't even have to be made up of people you have met face-to-face.
-Go ahead and post to Twitter or Facebook; you might be surprised at who responds.
+Your team doesn't have to be made up of people you have met face-to-face.
+Post to Twitter or Facebook; you might be surprised at who responds.
 Some of the best Edcamp organizing teams met through #Edcamp!

 After establishing a team, begin setting up weekly or monthly meetings in preparation for your Edcamp.
 Establish who is responsible for what and set deadlines.
-There is an Organizer Checklist at the end of the handbook to help you think through necessary tasks.
-Many Edcamps use a shared Google folder to develop and store the resources they need for their Edcamp.
-Another option is Slack, which is customizable for working projects.
+Use our Organizer Checklist at the end of the handbook to help you think through necessary tasks.
+Many Edcamps use a shared Google folder or Slack channel to develop and store the resources they need for their Edcamp.